sumanstats/raku-snippets/README.md

 ## What it contains?
-Contains snippets for Perl 6 that can be loaded in Atom or VS Code.
+Contains snippets for Raku that can be loaded in Atom or VS Code.

 ## How to use?